openleanchain/RAG101/README.md

   └─ exercises/        # Step-by-step Python exercises (Ex01–Ex08)
 ```
 **Note**:
-- rag_demo has its own README explaining how to set up the environment and download the MiniLM embedding model.
+- `rag_demo` has its own README explaining how to set up the environment and download the MiniLM embedding model.
-- incident_rag reuses the same embedding model folder and focuses on enterprise patterns, not basic setup.
+- `incident_rag` reuses the same embedding model folder and focuses on enterprise patterns, not basic setup.

 ---

 ## How to Use This Repo

-- Make sure you have completed the rag_demo setup under workshop2/rag_demo and can run the kids-style RAG demo.
+- Make sure you have completed the `rag_demo` setup under `workshop2/rag_demo` and can run the RAG demo.
-- Open the workshop2/incident_rag, workshop2/data, and workshop2/exercises folders in VS Code.
+- Open the `workshop2/incident_rag`, `workshop2/data`, and `workshop2/exercises` folders in VS Code.
 - Follow the exercises in order (Ex01 → Ex08).
 Each script is stand-alone runnable, but builds on a common set of modules:
   - build the knowledge base,
   - retrieve relevant policies,
-  - construct grounded prompts from data/prompts/,
+  - construct grounded prompts from `data/prompts/`,
   - call the LLM for structured triage,
-  - and log decisions for long-term memory in data/logs/.
+  - and log decisions for long-term memory in `data/logs/`.

 ---

 ## Progress & Gamification

-As in Workshop 1, progression is broken into small, visible steps:
+As in Workshop 1, progression is broken into **small, visible steps**:
 - Each exercise Ex01–Ex08 has a clear goal and “done” signal (e.g., a printed summary, a successful search, a JSON triage result, a new log entry).
 - Learners can see their progress from:
   - “I can load policies” → “I can search them” → “I can drive an LLM with them” → “I can expose a triage service with an audit trail.”
 - Optional challenges:
   - add a new policy document to the knowledge base,
-  - tune top_k retrieval or prompt wording to improve answer quality,
+  - tune `top_k` retrieval or prompt wording to improve answer quality,
   - imagine how the same pattern could support another domain (HR, finance, support).

 The final goal is a working **RAG-powered triage service** that feels like a “Version 2” of the Workshop 1 app: the same IT emergency storyline, but now **backed by your own knowledge base**, and a “**RAG Hero**” certificate to match your “**IT Repair Hero**” badge from Workshop 1.